neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 * `markdownlint` is used to validate the markdown files.

 * Automated CI/CD builds are handled with GitHub workflows in the `.github/workflows` folder.
-This includes automatically setting the plugin version to the GitHub release version and attaching the built plugin package to the pull request and release page.
+This includes automatically setting the plugin version to the GitHub release version using a custom GitHub action and attaching the built plugin package to the pull request and release page.

 * F5 debugging in Visual Studio Code using `.vscode/launch.json` and `.vscode/tasks.json` configuration files.